 How it will look when fully met: This indicator will be fully met when the following criteria are consistently implemented throughout the entire school: All JMA teachers utilize the district provided curriculum to develop standards-aligned units of instruction that include learning objectives and their criteria for mastery, pre- and post-tests to assess student mastery, well-designed learning activities that align to learning objectives, and corresponding materials that are easily accessible to be shared with colleagues.
 All JMA PLCs will develop differentiated learning activities for each objective that can be assigned to students based on their pre-test results and their progress during the unit.
 All JMA PLCs plan intentionally for differentiation and scaffolds the curriculum for all students.
 All JMA PLCs will analyze the lessons impact by reviewing the student work and refine as necessary.
 All JMA PLCs will utilize a data tracking systems to determine each students mastery and develop a plan for intervention.
-Kristen Lanier (8/24/22) 06/15/2024 Actions 9/22/23 Create and execute a PLC structure in which teachers and support staff 0 of 3 (0%) Mary Kendrick 02/28/2024 collaborate using the district's standards-aligned curriculum, model instructional delivery, conduct data analysis of formative and benchmark assessment, and action plan to prioritize student needs.
-(Math 8, EVAAS, FAM-S29) (08/18/21) Notes 9/22/2023- The PLC structure will include the UbD Backwards design approach of using assessment to guide instruction, unpacking standards, and aligning tasks and formative assessment to the learning targets.
-10/3/2023 - All PLCs are making progress towards this goal.
-All PLCs are using IB curriculum for planning. and PLCs are using data for planning.
-All PLCs are doing this.
-9/22/23 Establish and execute a process for teachers that requires routine lesson internalization prior to the PLC meeting in order to support practice, modeling and identification of common misconceptions that will build teacher capacity and support student outcomes.
-(Math 8, EVAAS, FAM-S29) Mary Kendrick (08/18/21) 02/28/2024
+Kristen Lanier (8/24/22) 06/15/2024 Actions 0 of 7 (0%) 8/14/22 The Leadership Team will provide ongoing professional development regarding curriculum implementation; highlighting strategies for differentiation and support across content areas for all subgroups based on data analysis and informal observations.
+(Overall school index growth - EVAAS) Mary Kendrick (08/18/21) 08/28/2023